alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 # Fusion vs Flux, Redux, MVC, MobX, ...
 <!-- _class: highlight invert -->

-🙀 Client- & server-side
+🙀 Client- & server-side!
-🚀 Real-time updates
+🚀 Real-time-everything!
+❌ No need for custom events!

 One 💍 to rule them all!